langdonholmes/transformer-bayes/README.md

  - Is it important to have accurate uncertainty estimates in your field?
 How important are confidence intervals in a predictive model?

 # Question 2
  - A requirement to create a prior-data-fitted network (PFN) is to generate synthetic (labelled) data.
-Then, you perform Bayesian inference by learning on real data.
-Is this just weak supervision and transfer learning?
+Then, you perform Bayesian inference on real data.
+Can we think of this approach as Bayesian deep learning with weak supervision?

 # Question 3
  - If the parameters of a transformer network can serve as a prior for Bayesian inference, could a sufficiently large language model serve as a universal prior?